baligaarun/testToDo/README.md

 **3. Edit Todo:**

 a.
-Edit ToDo by double clicking on an existing ToDo item.
-Try the operation from 3 tabs - All, Active, Completed for different input values. *[Covered by SCENARIO_03]*
+Edit ToDo by double click.
+Try from all 3 tabs - All, Active, Completed for different input values. *[Covered by SCENARIO_03]*

 **4. Re-Open Todo:**